GlobalFishingWatch/encounters_pipeline/README.md

 with your google cloud account inside the docker images.
 To do that, you need to run this command and follow the instructions:

+TODO: used global GCP volume now: add correct instructions for that.

 ```
 docker-compose run gcloud auth application-default login
 ```